MEd Student PlacementYOUTH & FAMILY COUNSELLOR STUDENT

 Please note, this is an unpaid internship/placement that will commence in September 2018.
 All successful candidates must provide a satisfactory vulnerable sector police records check prior to the commencement of employment.
 In addition, all students must participate in a mandatory orientation to the program that will be held in August 2018.

 At Peel Children's Centre/Nexus Youth Services we value diversity in our workplace, our clientele and our communities.
 We are actively engaged in building an increasingly diverse workforce.
-We encourage all qualified candidates to apply no later than March 30, 2018.
+We encourage all qualified candidates to apply.

 Please submit a cover letter and chronological resume, referring to File # Student 18-006 by selecting “apply for this position” below.
 Please note that only applications submitted in Microsoft or PDF format will be accepted.
 In your cover letter, please include the length of the placement that you require, the hours per week of your placement as well as your availability.